ohzinteractive/PIT/README.md

 input.NDC                             //{x,y} [-1..1] normalized device coordinates for mouse or primary touch input.NDC_delta                       //{x,y} [-1..1] difference between previous normalized position and current normalized position

+input.pointer_center                  //{x,y} the center of all active touches.
+If using mouse, this is the same as pointer_pos input.pointer_center_NDC              //{x,y} [-1..1] the center of all active touches.
+If using mouse, this is the same as pointer_pos

 input.scroll_delta                    //float - this is equivalent to the mouse wheel (-1, 0, 1) or to pinching on the screen [-1..1] input.pointer_count                   //int - returns 1 if any mouse button is down, or return the amount of active touches